 Common Work Related Injuries

 According to the Bureau of Labor Statistics, over 3 million US workers were injured in 2013.
 Approximately 4,600 of these work related injuries resulted in death.
-Although the nature and extent of each work related injury sustained will vary depending upon the occupation and the specific facts of each case, work related injuries generally fall within the following categories:
+Although the nature and extent of your on the job injury may vary depending upon your occupation, work related injuries generally fall within the following categories:

 A physical injury is considered any bodily injury.
 A physical injury may result from an accident at the office, or even while traveling for work.